andrzejressel/pulumi-wasm/docs/integrations/c-ffi.md

 # C FFI

 !!! note "Please Read First"
-    Before proceeding, make sure to read this [Overview](overview.md) page to get a better understanding of the documentation.
+    Before proceeding, make sure to read this [Pulumi Gestalt integrations Overview](overview.md) page to get a better understanding of the documentation.

 ## Artifacts